b-wave/VP2_TFT-Weather-Receiver/README.md

 # VP3-Weather-Reciever
 Davis Vantage Pro Weather Station Reciever using a Moteieino with RFM69 and Color TFT Display.
-This is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCDscreen It was intended as a Davis VP2 Weather console replacement.
+This is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCD screen

+This project was intended to be a low cost replacement for a broken Davis Vu Weather staion that the ISS still works (with a few issues) but that is another story.
+Hopefully someone can find this useful.

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/20200610_172159.jpg)
 Display in action - Front view

-It displays only  the data received from the Davis Vantage Vu ISS.
+Because i used a low cost Motieno, i ran out of memory so this version can displays only  the data received from the Davis Vantage Vu ISS.
+With some defived info like,  max and mins, rain, and cool TFT wind compass displays.

 Curently, this version does not  add the internal data to make a complete TFT console replacement for display of all weather parameters.
+I had to remove indoor temp, humidity and barometric pressure to make a usable replacement.

+I designed a circuit board and added some usefull features such as push button setting a LiPo battery backup and charger, and a real time clock.
+Some features will need to move to the /next version/ i am working on that uses a Teensey 3.2 board!

 ## CREDITS:
 This is mostly a derivitive work from several authors i give credit to the original works in line as i use them, without their work